Poker-Cactus/R-type-mirror/docs/BENSHMARK_PACKETMANAGER.md

 # Detailed Benchmark: Conan vs vcpkg for Game Engines

-Here is a detailed benchmark between Conan and vcpkg, structured to highlight the specific needs of a game engine (compilation time, binary management, CI/CD), with a conclusion oriented toward Conan as requested.
+Here is a detailed benchmark between Conan and vcpkg, structured to highlight the specific needs of a game engine (compilation time, binary management, CI/CD).

 ## 1. Philosophy and Approach